EPGL Summer Program 2023: Course List

 Date & Time |

-(In case of bad weather, make-up class may be held on Aug 17.
+*In case of bad weather, Face-to-Face (Lecture) on Jul 18 & 26 will be switched to online mode; while Face-to-Face (Exam) will be rescheduled on Aug 9 (Sat).
 Please refer to the latest updates by CDGT.) |

 Language |

-English (Lecture notes in English) |
+English (lecture notes in English) |

 Requirements |

-S.1 – S.3 students who are interested in physics |
+S1 – S3 students who are interested in physics |

 Award |